sketchplugins/plugin-directory/README.md

 - [Material Plugin](https://material.io/tools/theme-editor), by Google: Create, customize, and share your own Material theme.
 Includes Material Theme Editor, plus upload and sync to Gallery.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by Oscar Oto: Sketch.app plugin to merge symbols with the same name.
 - [Miaow](https://github.com/weixin/Miaow), by Tencent WeChat Team: A set of plugins for Sketch include drawing links & marks, UI Kit & Color sync, font & text replacing.
-- [Modulizer](https://github.com/falkeyn/modulizer), by Alexander Khramtsov: Modulizer plug-in for Sketch.app allows you easy control paddings for buttons, modules and areas.
-If your module has background your can set fixed paddings and easy restore it for any content changes.
 - [Moodboard Builder ](http://reinvently.com/moodboard-builder-sketch-plugin/), by Reinvently: A streamlined Sketch plugin for creating moodboards quickly and easily.
 Just do a search, check the suitable images, and - voila -  you have a beautiful moodboard.
 Keep inspired! 💡
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
 - [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards